It's Ted Vs. Nate In The First Pic From Ted Lasso Season 3

 But for those holding out for more seasons, Brett Goldstein (who both writes for the series and plays Roy Kent) threw cold water on those hopes.
 Speaking to the UK’s Sunday Times, he confirmed the writing team stuck to the original three-season arc: “We are writing it like that,” he said.
 “It was planned as three.
 Spoiler alert: everyone dies.”

 Ted Lasso Season 3 Release Date

-Ted Lasso Seasons 1 and 2 are streaming on Apple TV+.
+Apple TV+ confirmed that fans can anticipate a spring 2023 release date for Ted Lasso Season 3.
+Seasons 1 and 2 are streaming on Apple TV+.